sweattep/modern_quotes/README.md

 >Take advantage of the fact that social media and technology are both ephemeral by design, and invest your resources in timeless aspects of business such as the concept of the long tail.

 >The exclusive and discriminating practices of the companies serving the national market created a protected environment

+>Query languages are usually declarative, because you state what you want, but not how you want to get it.
+Outside of SQL, some other examples include:

 >There is some suggestion that the closer the phone is to the body, the higher the readings.
 But for a single test, every measurement at 2 mm from the simulated body was higher than from 5 or 10 mm.
 That does raise questions about the distance that manufacturers choose before a phone makes it to market.